sacktock/Atari-RL-agent/README.md

 ## Files
 - **gravitar-code.ipynb** jupyter notebook with all the training code.
 - **gravitar-log** complete output during training (from approxiamtely 100 hours of training).
-- **gravitar-video** video of one of the highest scored acheived by the agent.
+- **gravitar-video** video of one of the highest scores acheived by the agent.

 ## Results
 - Best average mean score (over 100 episodes) acheived: ~1500.